Matchbox-DAO/0xTitans-Public/README.md

 forge inspect <contract name> b
 ```

-By following these steps, you should be able to create and test your car strategy for the OxMonaco II project.
+By following these steps, you should be able to create and test your car strategy for the OxTitans project.